It's safe to say that moving your freight into and out of Mexico over the road boasts its own set of unique challenges.

 By transloading your freight, you are opening yourself up to a broader carrier network supplied by your provider's Mexico-based partner.
 As such, transloading gives you greater flexibility in both finances and timing.

-Often — when you’re working with a smaller trucking company — your freight will be transloaded simply because your partner doesn’t have a large enough pool of trailers to make through-trailer service feasible for their business model.
+Often — when working with a smaller trucking company — your freight will be transloaded simply because your partner doesn’t have a large enough pool of trailers to make through-trailer service feasible for their business model.
 In these instances, the flexibility of trailer capacity transloading provides great value to both the shipper and carrier.

 That said, transloading is a great service for any pallet-based, easily unloadable freight that would be underserved by the rigidity of options presented by through-trailer service.
-Anytime you need to move freight to more remote sectors of Mexico, transloading your freight onto the bed of a Mexico-based trailer is the best way to ensure its successful transit.
+Anytime you need to move freight to more remote sections of Mexico, transloading your freight onto the bed of a Mexico-based trailer is the best way to ensure its successful transit.

 Understand the differences and capabilities of Through-Trailer Service and Transloading (Cross-Docking) Service by downloading this free infographic!